TeodorsLisovenko/lisa-on-microservices/README.md

 3. `On the localization of the code of interest`.
 Frameworks provide a large set of solutions and syntaxis dedicated to the different concerns of services development, build-up, maintenance, and testing.
 Define a list of syntax examples that are associated with the point of communication.
 These would be the code portions that LiSA to later statically analyze.

 4. `On dissection of syntax`.
-Learn how to use SARL could decode framework syntax (annotations, declarations, etc.), and how to make them usable and understandable for further LiSA analysis pipeline.
+Learn how to use SARL to decode framework syntax (annotations, declarations, etc.) and make them usable and understandable for further LiSA analysis pipeline.

 5. `On results`.
 Specify what the results of a statically analyzed system of microservices should look like.
 In the context of issues and warnings investigate how LiSA checkers could output them textually.
 In the context of visualization investigate how LiSA’s current graph capabilities could accommodate visual representation of microservice provider-consumption edges.